ched-dev/directus-init/README.md

 **In Settings > Project Settings**
 - Update Project Name as this will be used for email sender name
 - Update branding and style (color) to make this instance yours
-- Turn on the API Viewer Module in the sidebar (Modules > API Viewer check)
+- Turn on the API Viewer Module & Generate Types Module in the sidebar (Modules > check to enable)
 - Set a requirement for strong passwords (Security > Auth Password Policy) & login attempts

 **In Settings > Roles & Permissions**